A Local's Guide To El Dorado Hills Town Center

-Thursday Night Concerts: Starting June 13th and running through September 19th.
+Thursday Night Concerts: Starting in mid-June and running through mid-September.
 The Thursday Night Concert Series is held in Town Center’s Steven Young Amphitheater.

 Fall and Winter are not left out either.
 Town Center holds an annual Halloween Spooktacular event on October 31st.
 In November and December, parents are welcome to bring their children by for Santa photos and carriage rides.

 Above all, the El Dorado Hills Town Center is for and about the community.
 In fact, the El Dorado Hills Chamber of Commerce is located right in the heart of the Town Center.

 Town Center continues to grow each year, but the focus on creating a rich, engaging, and friendly atmosphere is never forgotten.